Bayer: PCB pollution

 In June 2020, Bayer agreed to pay $800 million to settle lawsuits in a variety of jurisdictions which claimed contamination of public waterways with PCBs by Monsanto before 1978.
 On 25 November 2020, however, U.S. District Judge Fernando M. Olguin rejected Bayer's settlement offer, which was now at $650 million, and allowed Monsanto-related lawsuits involving PCB to proceed.

+Talc-related liabilities

+On 4 April 2023, a Delaware judge dismissed a lawsuit by Merck & Co's seeking to hold Bayer responsible for more talc-related liabilities, stemming from its $14.2 billion purchase of Merck's consumer care business in 2014.
+The judge called Bayer's interpretation of the purchase agreement "the only reasonable one," and said letting Merck "dump" cases would give the Rahway, New Jersey–based company an incentive to prolong or stall lawsuits.
+Bayer said in a statement that it welcomed the decision, and it "will continue to defend itself against any further efforts by Merck to avoid or improperly transfer its liabilities to Bayer".